First Quarter on

 Moon after ascending node

-1 day after ascending node on 17 January 2005 at 07:32 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 31 January 2005 at 22:49 in ♎ Libra.
+1 day after ascending node on 17 January 2005 at 07:32 in ♈ Aries the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 31 January 2005 at 22:49 in ♎ Libra.

 Moon before northern standstill

-9 days since the previous standstill on 9 January 2005 at 11:17 in ♑ Capricorn when the Moon has reached South declination of ∠-27.938°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠27.973° at the point of next northern standstill on 22 January 2005 at 19:22 in ♊ Gemini.
+9 days since the last southern standstill on 9 January 2005 at 11:17 in ♑ Capricorn when the Moon has reached South declination of ∠-27.938° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠27.973° at the point of next northern standstill on 22 January 2005 at 19:22 in ♊ Gemini.

 Syzygy in 6 days